gaultier/blog/addressing_cgo_pains_one_at_a_time.md

 ok  	cgo/app	0.003s
 ```

-So...that works, and also: that's annoying boilerplate that no one wants to have to write.
+So... that works, and also: that's annoying boilerplate that no one wants to have to write.
 And if you're feeling smug, thinking your favorite LLM will do the right thing for you, I can tell you I tried and the LLM generated the wrong thing, with the test trying to use Cgo directly.

 **My recommendation:**